What is a non-traumatic brain injury?

 The 3 kinds of anoxic injury are:

-Hypoxic Injury occurs when some of the brain cells die through lack of oxygen.
+- Hypoxic Injury, which occurs when some of the brain cells die through lack of oxygen.

 Because of the widespread and often microscopic damage of a non-traumatic brain injury, it can be difficult to diagnose with a CAT scan; MRI scans are more successful in detecting brain damage but the high cost of using them is often somewhat limiting.